 His clients include commercial clients of all sizes as well as private clients who require advice on a range of commercial and civil litigation matters.

 Experience and approach

 Dan’s specialisms as a litigator include complex contractual and financial disputes – including those with international elements, trust and regulatory disputes and the recovery of assets.
-Dan seeks to apply a quick solution where possible by using tenacity and innovativeness with one eye always on the cost/benefit of whatever he is doing.
+Dan seeks to apply a quick solution where possible by using tenacity and innovation with an eye always on the cost and benefit of whatever he is doing.

 Dan’s experience in litigation since 1998 underpins everything he advises upon in trying to keep you out of court and to keep down the expense.
 If a dispute is unavoidable, he can take care of it and will be realistic with you on the outcome and the costs involved.

 He regularly speaks on a wide range of litigation related topics and industry events.

 - Breaches of contract, guarantees and misrepresentation disputes